gate/gateapi-csharp/docs/AccountApi.md

 # **AddSTPGroupUsers**
 > List&lt;StpGroupUser&gt; AddSTPGroupUsers (long stpId, List<long> requestBody)

-Add users to the STP group.
+Add users to the STP user group

-- Only the master account that created the STP user group is allowed to add users group.- Only accounts under the main account are allowed to be added.
-Cross-account is not permitted
+- Only the main account that created this STP group can add users to the STP user group - Only accounts under the current main account are allowed, cross-main account is not permitted

 ### Example
 ```csharp